Nigerian Tax System 2026

 ₦

-Please enter a valid amount (0 or more)
+Enter a valid amount

 ₦

-Please enter a valid amount (0 or more)
+Enter a valid amount

-Professional services firms cannot qualify as small companies regardless of turnover
+Professional services firms cannot qualify as small companies

 Development Levy (4%)

-Include 4% Development Levy on assessable profit
+Include 4% Development Levy

 CIT Computation